-Committing to becoming a chartered financial analyst is a serious professional decision that requires dedicating substantial time into your education before realizing success.
-Completing the process of becoming a CFA, however, can yield high compensation, professional respect, and secure employment.
+Committing to becoming a financial analyst with full licensure is a serious decision that requires substantial educational focus before you will be able to succeed, much less take on a C-level or consultant position.
+Sure, you can get an entry-level position once you graduate with a bachelor's, but completing the process of becoming a CFA can yield high personal compensation, respect, and secure employment with a variety of businesses.
 To learn whether becoming a CFA is the right strategy for taking your career to the next level, you should start by researching the best path forward.

 Financial Analyst Job Description

-Individuals who become financial analysts enjoy unlimited career options, but most CFAs choose to work in the corporate environment.
-Banks and financial institutions are the most common employers for CFAs.
-In general, financial analysts help to guide investment decisions for both corporations and individuals.
+Those who become financial analysts enjoy plenty of career options, but most CFAs choose to work in the corporate environment, finding companies that need their expertise on investment issues, tax, stock and bond trends, regulatory controls, forecasting and modeling knowledge, budgeting, and communication abilities.
+Finance and banking institutions are the most common employers for CFAs.
+In general, financial analysts help to guide investment decisions for both corporations through managerial accounting functions and individuals through personal financial accounting, developing their budget and funding plans.
 The trading of public securities is usually the focus of a CFA’s job function.
-An advanced aptitude for mathematical calculations is the cornerstone of a financial analyst’s effectiveness, and skills in rapid data analytics enable practitioners to execute profitable trades in the real trading environment.
+An advanced aptitude for mathematical calculations is the cornerstone of a financial analyst’s effectiveness, and skills in rapid data analytics and problem-solving enable practitioners to execute profitable trades in the real trading environment.
+Just some of the corporations that hire financial analysts include Bank of America, Morgan Stanley, Goldman Sachs, JP Morgan, and Deutsche Bank.

 Many CFAs also use their skills to become self-employed professionals once they get their careers established.
-CFAs tend to make an above-average salary, so they are able to save for financial independence.
+CFAs tend to make an above average amount of money, based on salary information from the Bureau of Labor Statistics (BLS), so they are able to save for financial independence.
 Once you have accumulated sufficient capital, you can work on your own as a day trader to profit from your expertise.
-You can open a small office to practice as an independent CFA in your community, or you can find employers online to maximize your freedom.
-Successful CFAs can even become partners in their firm, and they can found their own financial institution.
+You could even open a small office to practice as an independent CFA in your community, or you can find offers from employers online to maximize your freedom.
+Successful CFAs can become partners in their firm, and they can find their own financial institutions.
+This allows you the freedom to find a niche in which you prefer to work such as with stockholders, accounting management for other firms, tax, asset and capital documentation and investment, company loan agreements, insurance agencies, and more.
+The growth of your career will be entirely determined by the demand on the market, other job applicants with similar credentials, your job performance, and your own choices.

 Job Titles for Financial Analysts

 Financial analysts are not limited to specific roles, but there are job positions that require practitioners to become CFAs.
-In the corporate environment, common job titles for financial analysts include:
+In the corporations, common job titles for financial analysts include:

-According to a report published in 2016 by the CFA Institute, $278,937 was the median salary for a financial analyst with at least 20 years of experience.
-Additionally, 3.5 percent of CFAs are chief financial officers.
-You can, therefore, expect to earn high compensation in the long run if you dedicate the time and effort necessary for mastering financial analysis after graduation.
+According to a report published in 2016 by the CFA Institute, $278,937 was the median salary for a financial analyst with at least 20 years of experience in the job market.
+Additionally, 3.5% of CFAs are chief financial officers.
+You can, therefore, expect to earn high compensation in the long run if you dedicate the time and effort necessary for master the ability to analyze financial statements and have client conversations after you get your diploma.
+You'll definitely be able to move past basic bookkeeping.

 What Does A Financial Analyst Do

-Professional roles that require CFAs involve the buying and selling of securities.
+Roles that require CFAs involve the buying and selling of securities.
 In practice, however, most CFAs focus on duties where trading is of secondary importance.
 Large financial institutions often have dedicated traders who manage the actual execution of trades using strategic information provided by CFAs.
 In former times, CFAs would compile trade data in spreadsheets for traders and decision makers.
-Modern software, however, has automated the organization and transfer of data so that CFAs can focus on more advanced roles.
+Modern software, however, has automated the organization and transfer of data so that CFAs can focus on more advanced roles such as equity research, helping to evaluate a new strategic program, policy, or technology process, and training new finance employees in their duties that they also help recruit.
+They may also work, on occasion, as financial managers for new projects, where they report new cash flow, building plans, or a purchase of new product, and track changes to the company income statement in real time.

 It is important to recognize that the emergence of advanced software tools is only increasing the value of CFAs in the workforce.
 Although the roles of CFAs are evolving, human input is still necessary for making trading decisions at the strategic level.
-Competitive firms task CFAs with using modern software to apply subjective factors to data-driven decisions.
-The actual execution of trades is done by a computer in most cases due to limitations in human reaction time.
+Competitive firms task CFAs with using modern software to balance subjective factors with data-driven decisions.
+The actual execution of trades is done by a computer in most cases based on the limitations in human reaction time.

 CFAs also fill a wide range of roles that do not directly involve the trading of securities.
-Financial institutions, for example, often assign experienced CFAs to roles where they interact with internal or external stakeholders.
-Finance is a complex field, so experienced individuals are needed to explain the specifics of an investment strategy to clients or even account managers.
+Financial institutions, for example, often assign experienced CFAs to roles where they interact with internal or external stakeholders, meeting with them and speaking about each decision made by the company leaders.
+Finance is a complex field, so experienced workers are required to explain the specifics of an investment strategy to clients or even account managers.
 Since CFAs work at a high level, they are usually the first candidates for promotion to managerial roles within the hierarchy of a financial institution.
+While a doctorate might seem like a necessary degree to boost you above the fray, a master's in business administration (MBA) would likely be more than enough, combined with your license, to give you authority in the field.

 Day in the Life of a Financial Analyst

 If you decide to get a job in the corporate environment after becoming a CFA, you can expect to be immersed in a fast and competitive workplace.
-CFAs can earn sizable bonuses for high performance, so the most successful practitioners are usually driven individuals who are looking for rapid advancement.
-Networking is a key driver of career success for CFAs since connections can yield specialized knowledge about the latest trading strategies or upcoming market trends.
+CFAs can earn sizable bonuses for high performance, so the most successful practitioners are usually driven and are looking for development of their skills and rapid advancement.
+Networking is a main driver of career success for CFAs since connections can yield specialized knowledge about the latest trading strategies or upcoming market trends, so don't skip that networking meeting, even if it feels like it might be useless.

-Financial analysts spend most of their day working with advanced financial software to make trading decisions.
-Profitable trades have to be executed in a fraction of a second in the modern world, so most of a CFA’s work involves preparing automated trading software for future contingencies.
-Computers tend to do most of the complex calculations, but an understanding of the algorithms that are applied is still necessary for effective performance.
-Financial analysts also spend a substantial portion of their day meeting with account managers, traders, and other stakeholders who depend on their work.
+Financial analysts spend full days working with advanced financial software to make trading decisions.
+Trades have to be executed in a fraction of a second in the modern world, so most of a CFA’s work involves preparing automated trading software for future contingencies.
+Computers tend to do most of the complex calculations, but an understanding of the algorithms that are applied is still necessary for efficient performance.
+Financial analysts also spend a substantial portion of their day meeting with account managers, traders, and other stakeholders who depend on their work in order to provide reports and keep them well informed.

 Education Requirements for Financial Analysts

-The financial services industry is heavily regulated, so you should expect to complete extensive education requirements before getting your first job.
-As a prerequisite for initiating the licensing process, you will first need to obtain an undergraduate degree.
+The financial services industry is heavily regulated, so you should expect to complete an extensive education before getting your first job.
+As a prerequisite for initiating the licensing process, you will first need to obtain an undergraduate degree from the school of your choice.
 You can legally obtain a license with a degree in any field, but you should strive to complete your formal studies in a field related to business or finance so that you can add maximum value in future roles.
-Many people who aim to become financial analysts major in a field related to finance, such as statistics, math, or economics.
+Many people who aim to become financial analysts major in a learning field related to finance, such as statistics, math, or economics.

 You should keep in mind that financial analysts often obtain multiple licenses to show additional value to potential employers.
 Accounting is closely related to finance, so many CFAs also become certified public accountants or certified management accountants.
 If you are highly ambitious, you may even want to consider the possibility of earning your law degree or MBA after graduation.
 Financial analysts who are licensed to practice law can do many of the high-level tasks that banks and other financial institutions need to complete on behalf of their clients, and an MBA positions a CFA for rapid advancement into managerial roles.